 When we test the best cloud storage services today, those are huge considerations to make, but you can also be assured that, with the following services, your data will be retrievable from anywhere, and safe and sound.

-In this list we've focused on quality paid packages for consumers and small businesses, but if that doesn't quite suit your needs, we also have guides to the Best free cloud storage, Best business cloud storage, Best cloud backup services and Best photo cloud storage.
+We've focused on quality paid packages for consumers and small businesses, but if that doesn't quite suit your needs, we also have guides to the best free cloud storage, best lifetime cloud storage deals, best unlimited cloud storage deals, best business cloud storage, best cloud backup services and best photo cloud storage.

-1. IDrive is out top cloud storage provider (opens in new tab)
+1. IDrive is our top cloud storage provider

-IDrive (opens in new tab), the cloud storage veteran, delivers tons of storage online for an incredibly small outlay, across a wide range of platforms.
-10TB of storage for $3.98 (opens in new tab) for the first year is unmatched and so is the support for unlimited devices and the extensive file versioning system available.
+Cloud storage veteran IDrive offers an incredible amount of online space for a small outlay across a wide range of platforms.
+10TB of storage for $3.98 for the first year is unmatched and so is the support for unlimited devices and the extensive file versioning system available.

 3. Get $50 off Sync's yearly plans

 Solo professionals can access Sync cloud storage for just $24 a month (dropping to $20 when billed annually).
 Teams, meanwhile, can access unlimited storage for $18 per user, per month (or just $15 if billed annually) - only with this exclusive deal.